Web Applications

 # Stages

-Using stages in your web application allows you to implement a continuous integration and deployment (CI/CD) approach to add new functionality without affecting what's already published.
+Using stages in your web application allows you to implement a continuous integration and deployment (CI/CD) approach to add new functionality without affecting what is already published.

 The main advantages of having different stages in your web apps are:

-• Focused development: Develop at the current stage without modifying the published web app.
+- Focused development: Develop in the current stage without modifying the published web app.

 Warning

-• Custom PWAs and redirections are disabled in stages.
-They can only be used in the main stage.
+- Custom PWAs and redirections are disabled in stages.
+They can only be used in the

 To add a new stage to your web app, follow these steps: